 An egg carton also works well for grouping.
 We used colorful marbles with an egg carton and played the multiplication game the same way.

-Other ideas for fun manipulatives:
+Other ideas for fun multiplication games with dice:

 - Donut erasers (Target dollar spot) and paper circles.
-Roll once to tell you how many “plates” to set out.
+Roll the dice once to tell you how many “plates” to set out.
 Roll again to tell you how many donuts to put on each plate.

-- Paper cookies and chocolate chips – Cut cookies out of tan construction paper.
+- Paper cookies and real chocolate chips – Cut cookies out of tan construction paper.
 Roll once to tell you how many cookies to put out, and roll again to tell you how many chocolate chips to put on each cookie.

 - Egg carton and buttons